stefsyrsiri/Legal-Database-Management/README.md

 # Legal Data Wrangling
 Claim Settlements for City of Austin (dataset is included via link in the script)

-Project for Panteion University under the course "Issues of Law and Economy"
+Project for Panteion University under the course "Issues of Law and Economy" in Base-R

 # What is included: